SLP-Community/SexLab-Wiki/docs/faq.md

 ### Why aren't my animations loading?

 1. Check `.slr` files are in `Data/SKSE/Plugins/SexLabRegistry/`
-2. Verify conversions are installed and winning conflicts
+2. Verify conversions with **matching versions** are installed and winning conflicts
 3. Make sure you ran behavior generation

 ### Why is the MCM empty?

 Wait 1-2 minutes after loading for MCM to populate.
 Also check SkyUI is installed.
+Test on a new game if all else fails.

 ### Why do I crash when starting scenes?